vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 This dramatically reduces the time it takes to pay with Vipps.

-Even though we are talking seconds, it adds up: A quick estimate indicates that Vipps users save a total of _one year_ each month because of faster payments.

 And: Since the "login" is connected to the payment, we have better logging and more data, so _if_ something goes wrong, we can fix it faster.